 - Sound-based Diagnosis – uses the comparative database of sounds to detect anomalies and suggest a possible cause and ways of fixing it.
 Commonly used in the automobile industry to inspect the state of the engine or the parts of the vehicle.

-- Speech-to-text and text-to-speech transformation use comparative database of samples, OCR engine and speech generation engine.
+- Speech-to-text and text-to-speech transformation use a comparative database of samples, OCR engine, and speech generation engine.
 Outside of AI assistants, it is also used to narrate written text (for example, this feature is available on Medium);

-- Automatic Captions addition involves speech-to-text recognition and subsequent image overlay to present the text on the screen (for example YouTube or Facebook automatic subtitling features).
+- Automatic Caption addition involves speech-to-text recognition and subsequent image overlay to present the text on the screen (for example YouTube or Facebook automatic subtitling features).

-Sentiment analysis can be used to explore the variety of reactions from the interactions with different kinds of platforms.
-To do that, the system uses unsupervised machine learning on top of basic recognition procedure.
+Sentiment analysis for business solutions can be used to explore the variety of reactions from the interactions with different kinds of platforms.
+To do that, the system uses unsupervised machine learning on top of the basic recognition procedure.

 The use cases for sentiment analysis include:

-- Audience Research, content optimization, customer relationship platforms - used for the further definition of the audience segments, their interaction with the content and analysis of the sentiments regarding it.
-Also contributes to the further optimization of the content.
-Such features are now tried out by Salesforce’s Einstein Platform services.
+- Audience Research, content optimization, customer relationship platforms – used for the further definition of the audience segments, their interaction with the content, and analysis of the sentiments regarding it.
+It also contributes to the further optimization of the content.
+Such features are now tried out by Salesforce’s Einstein platform services.

-- Service Support - provides an assistance in defining the nature of the query (whether it is positive or negative, combative or poorly defined).
+- Service Support – provides assistance in defining the nature of the query (whether it is positive or negative, combative, or poorly defined).
 This feature is commonly used in AI assistants like Alexa, Siri, and Cortana;

 Pattern recognition is the key to the further evolution of computational technology.
 With its help, big data analytics can progress further and we can all benefit from the machine learning algorithms getting smarter and smarter.